RadOctocode/pythonPres2019/README.md

 This contains the Code and presentation for the 2020 CoRE python presentation

-finalGame.py contains the final guess the number game\n
+finalGame.py contains the final guess the number game

 resources.txt contains some helpful python resources